khwang0/2021S2-COMP7940/6 - git action.md

 You can create an example workflow in your repository that automatically triggers a series of commands.

-1. In your repository, create the `mkdir .github/workflows/` directory to store your workflow files.
+1. In your repository, create the `mkdir .github`and `mkdir .github/workflows/` directory to store your workflow files.

 2. In the directory, create a new file called `git-actions.yml`